Charles Page

-Charles Page (June 2, 1860 – December 27, 1926) was a businessman and important philanthropist in the early history of Tulsa, Oklahoma.
+Charles Page (June 2, 1860 – December 27, 1926) was a businessman and philanthropist in the early history of Tulsa, Oklahoma.
 After his father died when Page was an 11-year-old boy in Wisconsin, he left school early to try to help support his mother and siblings.
 He had years of struggle before succeeding in business and striking oil in 1905 in Oklahoma.

 Wanting to help other widows and children, in 1911 Page founded the Sand Springs Home.
 Concurrently, he founded the city of Sand Springs, Oklahoma as a model community to support the home, attracting industry and businesses.
 In 1987 he was posthumously inducted into the Tulsa Hall of Fame.